Isaac: The amount of work they're expecting to wring out of us is herculean. Honestly, I think Hercules would find this difficult. The Trenches

 - Magic Music: Used in The Rhymeblade of Ballad-Ur, and therefore part of its MMO adaptation.
 Cora explains it.

 - Man in a Kilt: Q is (almost) never seen without his Utilikilt,note even while cosplaying as Lawstar.
+He gets endless crap from Cora's father over this.

 - Mathematician's Answer: